ropensci-archive/roweb2/content/blog/2018-11-20-checklist-recipe.md

 Rather than explaining how you can use the Checklist recipe - [we've documented this in a wiki](https://github.com/trias-project/checklist-recipe/wiki/Getting-started) - we'd like to highlight some of the tools and techniques we discovered in developing it.

+## Tools

-## Cookiecutter data science
+### Cookiecutter data science

+The recipe shares the **same repository structure** we use for all our data transformation repositories.
+We didn't invent one, but adopted [Cookiecutter Data Science](http://drivendata.github.io/cookiecutter-data-science/): a logical, reasonably standardized, but flexible project structure for doing and sharing data science work.
+The main advantage we think is that it allows anyone (and us) to easily find their way around a repository, making it easier to contribute.
+It also saves precious time setting up a repository, because there are less decisions (e.g. naming things) to be made.

-The recipe shares the same repository structure we used to map all checklists we published.
-We didn't invent it because there is already an open source project intended to ease the work of every data scientist and it is called [Cookiecutter Data Science](http://drivendata.github.io/cookiecutter-data-science/).
-Here below the structure we adopeted: files and directories indicated with `GENERATED` should not be edited manually.
+Below is the directory structure we [adopted](https://github.com/trias-project/checklist-recipe) for checklist repositories: files and directories indicated with `GENERATED` should not be edited manually.

 ```
-├── README.md              : Description of this repository
+├── README.md              : Description of the repository
 ├── LICENSE                : Repository license
 ├── checklist-recipe.Rproj : RStudio project file
 ├── .gitignore             : Files and directories to be ignored by git